MattFlower/organized/README.md

     correctly.
   * Don't require brackets around TODO items.
   * Add a setting which asks whether we should use brackets around TODO or DONE by default
-* 0.5.8 (Released 2017-03-16)
-  * Fixed problem where completing a todo item from the sidebar would leave the TODO tag in place.
-  * Fixed problem where clicking on todo items in sidebar wouldn't bring you to the correct file if the file came from the search path.
-* 0.5.7 (Released 2017-03-15)
-  * Fixed case where pressing enter on a non-star-line would cause an exception if the next line had a star.
-  * Fixed error leading to an empty sidebar when a predefined search file or directory does not exist.
-  * Added support for R-language for code blocks
-  * Fix deprecation warnings due to removal of Shadow DOM
-  * Fixed color coding for CLOSED and SCHEDULED tags.
-(They haven't been working for quite a while.)
-  * Added golang support for code blocks
-  * Fix coloring for stars

 Please see the [CHANGELOG.org](https://raw.githubusercontent.com/MattFlower/organized/master/CHANGELOG.org) for full details of recent changes.